starship/starship/docs/config/README.md

 - The current directory contains a `.rb` file
 - The environment variables `RUBY_VERSION` or `RBENV_VERSION` are set

+Starship gets the current Ruby version by running `ruby -v`.

 ### Options

 | Option              | Default                              | Description                                                               |